Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

-Google’s automated bidding strategies and their goals are:
+Google’s automated bidding strategies and goals include:

 Note: Target CPA, Target ROAS, and Maximize Conversions are part of a subset of automated bidding strategies called Smart Bidding.